Medical University of South Carolina (MUSC)

 - Recognize and take responsibility for one’s actions.

-- Honesty and honesty shown.
+- Honesty and honesty showed.

 - Use judicious power, and treat people fairly.